MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/autofmt.md

 ---
 title: autofmt
-description: Windows Commands topic for autofmt, which formats a drive or partition when called from the Windows recovery Console. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **autofmt**, which formats a drive or partition when called from the Windows recovery Console. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article